quinlanreed1/ECE413ProjectGroup6/README.md

 1. build the circuit using online sources.
 Usually the argon device comes in a box with the circuit on it.
 2. connect argon device to the particle cloud.
 3. connect the argon device to your WIFI or Hotspot.
+4. Add you device to the particle cloud/website.
-4. Setup an integration in the particle
+5. Setup an integration in the particle website.
+6. Monitor the events section in the particle cloud to view all data from argon device.

 # Usage